Law with Criminology LLB (Hons) – 2023 entry

 What you will study

-Our LLB Law with Criminology course will equip you with the skills and knowledge you need to proceed to professional legal qualifications as a solicitor or barrister and to engage critically with the principles of law.
+Our LLB (Hons) Law with Criminology course will equip you with the skills and knowledge you need to proceed to professional legal qualifications as a solicitor or barrister and to engage critically with the principles of law.
 You will also gain an awareness of current issues in criminology – from debates surrounding criminal justice, to social control and the role of the police.

-We blend traditional and modern teaching methods to help you gain an extensive understanding of the law and the legal system, allowing you to tackle the fundamental issues of fairness, justice and equality that are at the heart of every society.
+We blend traditional and modern teaching methods to help you gain an extensive understanding of the law and the legal system.
+This will allow you to tackle the fundamental issues of fairness, justice and equality that are at the heart of every society.